 Writing for Translation: How to Improve Translation Quality

-Translation software applications such as Google Translate and our own GTS free online translation tool use software to translate between languages.
+Translation software applications such as Google Translate use software to translate between languages.
 Translation software, commonly referred to as machine translation, is not perfect but can yield excellent results if used efficiently.
 One of the key factors to obtaining a good machine translation is the quality of the text being fed into the translation software.
 Here are some tips that you can use to improve the quality of your translation.
-If you are using the GTS Translation plugin to translate your website or blog, try and adhere to these rules when writing your content:

 1. Spell check